Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 Consequently, if the piecewise linearization of the energy inflow-outflow curve of the component is convex, i.e., $\Edot_{e_{in}}(\Edot_{e_{out}})$ is a convex function, it can be formulated fully linearly.
 As a result, the designs identified by the feasibility time-step heuristic are guaranteed to be robust.

-In contrast, if the part-load behavior is nonconvex, this guarantee no longer holds; the feasibility time-step heuristic may still produce robust designs, but only incidentally.
+In contrast, if the energy inflow–outflow curve is nonconvex, this guarantee no longer holds; the feasibility time-step heuristic may still produce robust designs, but only incidentally.
 For clarity, we relabel the energy forms by $1$ and $2$ instead of using $e_{in}$ and $e_{out}$ since input and output energies differ across components.
 An example of a system where the feasibility time-step heuristic fails can be written as follows:

 with